Catching Feelings Again

 Date 43.
 Honest Hector

 Synopsis: An old soul through and through, Hector is a man who wears a newsy cap and tweed jackets with elbow patches that cover a broad and deliciously sculpted chest.
 He stands over six feet, with an incredible physique and an open, honest face.
-Hector is a gentle man who wears his heart on his sleeve, and the tally of every offense he has inflicted on his heart.
-A wilderness therapist for wayward teens, a second time divorcee, and a single father of two, he is just stumbling through the process of coming to terms with failing at love.
+Hector is a gentleman who wears his heart on his sleeve, and the tally of every offense he has inflicted on his heart.
+A wilderness therapist for wayward teens, a second-time divorcee, and a single father of two, he is just stumbling through the process of coming to terms with failing at love.

 Yelp Review: Hector had been very honest from the get-go with me, letting me know that he felt in no way ready to start dating again.
 He was however very curious about my 50 first dates and wanted to know what it was all about.
 After texting, messaging, and talking on the phone, he asked if he could read my articles, and I agreed.
 Upon reading the first one he decided that he wanted to make his own Fuck-it list but was still not sure whether or not he was ready for sex.
 It was almost painful to watch this poor man struggle with having biological needs unmet but warring with the notion of using another person.

 He couldn’t imagine having sex with someone he wasn’t in love with.
-Eventually we decided to meet for coffee just to talk.
+Eventually, we decided to meet for coffee just to talk.
 He was so sweet in his nervousness, and I absolutely adored his brutal honesty.
 We had wonderful conversations that were very personal and went deep straight out of the gate.
 We both acknowledged that we were attracted to one another, but would most likely not do anything about it.
 It was a very curious and interesting opportunity to engage differently.
-Over all I would give Honest Hector:
+Overall I would give Honest Hector:

 4 stars ⭐️ ⭐️ ⭐️ ⭐️

 What I learned about myself: This was a lesson that I really enjoyed learning!
 I have loved having an opportunity to meet people where they are at during this crazy journey.
-It’s absolutely amazing to me how vastly different every single one of my 50 first dates have been.
+It’s absolutely amazing to me how vastly different every single one of my 50 first dates has been.
 Some are based on intellect, some emotions, some sexual, some easy friendship, and others companionship.

 I’ve been both a student and teacher in many of my experiences.
 I love that I have had so many opportunities to hold space for others and have allowed others to hold space for me.
 I’m learning about reciprocity in its most primal form and am finding that I adore the process of becoming more fluid and letting go of expectations.

-If Hector needed someone that he could sext with and share with than I was happy to have that be the extent of what our relationship was.
+If Hector needed someone that he could sext with and share with then I was happy to have that be the extent of what our relationship was.
 I have loved being able to engage with others, knowing that their journey isn’t mine and that I don’t have to take anything personally.

 If I’m someone’s cup of tea—great!
 If not—great!
 There is no pressure to force things or attempt to control the flow.
 I’m learning to lean in and soak up all of the feels—and then lovingly release them.
 It’s such a liberating way to engage in life and I’m finding great joy in my ability to practice it!